 Fire needs oxygen to burn faster, and wind delivers this perfectly.
 In addition to feeding fires, wind can create dry surface moisture and make vegetation more apt to burn easily.
 High winds can also impact wildfire spread, pushing flames, sparks, and pieces of burning wood into new directions or reinforcing the fire’s advancement speed.

-As different environmental factors combine to impact the likelihood and risk of wildfires and poor air quality, it’s clear that businesses and organizations can't fully protect the public if they choose to show and monitor some environmental hazards, and not others.
+As different environmental factors combine to impact the likelihood and risk of extreme weather, wildfires and poor air quality, it’s clear that businesses and organizations can’t fully protect the public if they choose to show and monitor some environmental hazards, and not others.